2 mins read

 A collection of trips that speak to the senses – and the feelings

-Each month, we’re releasing a roundup of our trips based around the senses – of tastes and colours, fragrances and feelings.
+Each month, we’re releasing a roundup of our trips based around the senses – of tastes and colors, fragrances and feelings.
 And this – just in time for spring – is our first.
 Welcome to our sensorial trips for March.
 Let’s get out there.

 Touch – the pristine waters of Lake Nahuel Huapi, Argentina